finnmerlett/coding-challenge/README.md

 ## Setup

 - Ensure node.js is installed
-- Run `npm install` to install dependencies
+- Run `yarn install` to install dependencies
-- Run `npm test` to run the unit tests
+- Run `yarn start` to build the app

 ## The task